Ikhari/befish/README.md

-# befish
+# beafish this is a test!

-be a fish
+# Improvement, Fix UI, Fix Memory Leak, add debugging